 The Image: box is used to enter a filename of a image.
-This name is placed into the BACKGROUND attribute of the <BODY> tag for each page.
-Be careful about the name entered here since it will be included exactly as typed.
+This name is placed

 The image name need not refer to an actual image on your hard disc but may for example, refer to an image which is or will be stored on the computer used to host the web pages once they are complete.